 Come Work With Us

-We are looking for exceptional people interested in researching big data analytics, collaborative tools/processes, social media, program comprehension, malware analysis, and software visualization.
+We are looking for extraordinary people interested in researching big data analytics, collaborative tools/processes, social media, program comprehension, malware analysis, and software visualization.

 About the CHISEL Group